ellenpham/API-Webserver-LocalTourBooking/readme.md

 - Install the dependencies, using `pip3 install -r requirements.txt`

 - In another terminal window, start your PostgresSQL service and run `psql` to access the database management system.
-Create database in your PostgresSQL by following the configuration in the `.env` folder to set up the database URL and JWT
+Create database in your PostgresSQL by following the configuration in the `.env` folder to set up the database URL and JWT.

 - To create the initial database for API testing run the following CLI commands in order: `flask db drop`, `flask db create`, `flask db seed`